May 19, 2020

 Nana was back, you know?

-As we sat by the front door, waiting on the trick or treaters, I played the guitar, my face thickly smeared with black paint.
-I was a real Indian, my dream of the moment.
+As we sat by the front door, waiting on the trick or treaters, I played the guitar, my face thickly smeared with paint.

 Nana remarked with a straight face, “I don’t know how, maybe it’s something I’ve been eating, but that whatever it is, its turned my hair purple.”